ParitKansal/Operating-System/README.md

 - No of enteries in the page table = No of pages in process
 - Size of Page table = No of enteries in the page table * 1 entry size = No of pages in process * 1 entry size

-### Translation Lookaside Buffer (TLB)

-A Translation Lookaside Buffer (TLB) is a hardware component used to reduce the time required to access a user memory location.
-It stores a small number of page table entries that the CPU accesses frequently, allowing for faster translation of virtual addresses to physical addresses and enabling quicker memory access.

 ### **Time Required in Paging**

 $\text{Effective Memory acess Time} = \text{Page table acess time} + \text{Main Memory acess Time}$